On travelling and on staying put

 Will you be my neighbour?

-25 thoughts on “On travelling and on staying put”
+25 responses to “On travelling and on staying put”

 It’s a weird, fine line between being Obnoxious Tourist and welcome guest, and it’s nearly impossible if you don’t speak either the language or the body language to recognize which is which.
 That’s something that catches me out quite a lot–my default setting is to back off, not intrude, which means I’ve missed out on some neat stuff when i realized only in hindsight that I was, in fact, welcome.